srlinuxeurope/DCFPartnerHackathon/docs/eda/beginner/dashboards.md

 - EDA queries provide the live-streaming data for the dashlets to display
 - flex rows and columns - Sectional layouts for placing dashlets

 To help you understand how these building blocks work together, take a look at one of the dashboards that comes pre-packaged with EDA.
-Navigate to the **Fabrics** resource group under the **Fabrics** category[^1]: you should see the `srexperts-fabric` resource that is supporting the hackathon infrastructure.
+Navigate to the **Fabrics** resource group under the **Fabrics** category[^1]: you should see the `hackathon-fabric` resource that is supporting the hackathon infrastructure.
 Press the view selector at the top-left and select 'Summary'.

 -{{image(url="../../images/eda/eda-fabrics.png", title="Resource view selector", shadow=true, padding=20)}}-